Designers Guild Paint

 I would also like to thank the staff at the Marylebone store who helped throughout the project, even giving me a small snippet of wallpaper when we had run out.

 In summary, I have no hesitation in recommending it as a quality paint brand.

-If you have a project in central London where you need a team of quality skilled craftsmen, call us now, to see if we can help.
+If you have project painters and decorators in central London where you need a team of quality skilled craftsmen, call us now, to see if we can help.